Tutorial: How to Monitor a ZIO Application Using ZIO's Built-in Metric System?

 }

-We can do the same for the rest of the HTTP request handlers in our web service.
-After applying all the metrics, it is time to prove the metrics as a RESTful API.
+After adding the metrics to routes, it is time to serve the metrics as a RESTful API.
 Before that, let's add the required dependencies to our project.

 In the following sections, we are going to utilize the zio-metrics-connector